23 Composting Tips | Composting Guide Do's and Don'ts

 - A compost pile that is too wet can go anaerobic.
 Don’t overwater the compost.
 This composting tip alone will help you make high quality compost.
 Composting material should have an overall moisture content of about 40%.
-Our article on how to compost covers this and other details.

 - Invasive species are a huge problem.
 We don’t want to spread species that are overly aggressive and can take over.
 Unless you are really experienced in the hot composting method, don’t add invasive species to your compost pile.
 This includes such species as pampas grass, fountain grass and kudzu.
 Environmentalists will appreciate it if you follow this composting tip.

 - Unless you are a really experienced composter and using the hot composting method, don’t add dog poop or human waste to the compost pile.
 This composting tip is essential.
 Dog and human waste can harbor pathogens.
 The hot composting method will kill the pathogens, but if you don’t compost correctly they will not be killed.

 Composting Tips: Avoid These Mistakes!